- LONG DISTANCE MOVING SERVICE OPTIONS

 Consumers need to be made aware in advance of the prices for extra services and be prepared to pay more money than originally anticipated if those services are required.
 Consider the following list of common reasons the final cost of a move would increase above the estimate.

-✓ After originally anticipating doing their own packing, the consumer runs out of time before the pick-up date and needs the mover to perform last minute packing services.
+✓ After originally anticipating doing their own packing, the consumer runs out of time before the pick-up date and needs the mover to perform last-minute packing services.

 ✓ The estimator miscalculates the weight of certain items of furniture and ends up issuing an inaccurate estimate.

-✓ A well intentioned conscientious consumer may request a moving estimate a month or two before their actual move date.
+✓ A well-intentioned conscientious consumer may request a moving estimate a month or two before their actual move date.
 Since the estimate was requested well in advance, the consumer did not have all their boxes packed when the estimator inquires "how many boxes will you be shipping?"
-It is difficult to accurately estimate the number of boxes which will be used to pack clothes, dishes, books, pantry items, garage items, and an entire household of miscellaneous items - when nothing has been packed.
+It is difficult to accurately estimate the number of boxes that will be used to pack clothes, dishes, books, pantry items, garage items, and an entire household of miscellaneous items - when nothing has been packed.

 ✓ In the process of downsizing a customer may request an estimate based upon a specific list of items to be moved with the anticipation that they will sell, donate, or discard some of their current property.
-If the customer fails to sell, donate, or discard the property the size and cost of the move is increased.
+If the customer fails to sell, donate, or discard the property the size and cost of the move are increased.

-✓ Under the stress of planning a cross country move the consumer may simply forget to inform the estimator of seldom used items located in an attic, storage shed, or basement.
+✓ Under the stress of planning a cross-country move the consumer may simply forget to inform the estimator of seldom-used items located in an attic, storage shed, or basement.

 ✓ In some cases a consumer may fail to inform the estimator of certain items to be moved in hope that they can lock in a lower price - not realizing that the final price would be based upon the weight of all the items moved (disclosed in advance or not) and services performed.